lazyloading-ab/lazyloading-ab.github.io/index.md

 title: Erik Pettersson
 ---

 ## About

 Software consultant with 10+ years experience with a particular focus on backend engineering and data science.
 Built high performance systems for Fintech, Online Gambling, Intellectual Property and Digital Media industries.

 ## Tech stack

-Some of the technology I like to use,
+Some of the technology I like to use 💘,

 * Backend: Go, Java
 * Databases: PostgreSQL & MySQL